aravindvnair99/Hall-Management-System/README.md

 * Have you tried any troubleshooting steps such as a reboot for example?
 * Have you followed the prescribed prerequisites?

-# :scroll: How do I contact the team?
+# :envelope: How do I contact the team?

 Check [here](https://github.com/aravindvnair99/Hall-Management-System/graphs/contributors) for the list of contributors.
 Contact one of them through their profiles.

-# :scroll: Faculty role:
+# :book: Faculty role:

 * Print individual request.
 * Should be able to send request for booking a hall.
 * Should be able to cancel the request.
 * Should be able to modify the request.

-# :scroll: Dean role:
+# :book: Dean role:

 * Should be able to accept the request.
 * Should be able to reject the request.